tkeskita/weavyMesh/doc/weavyMesh.rst

 the primary and the secondary elements (is this possible in practice?).

+It's also possible to add a preliminary stage which tries weave
+hexahedrons: If primary face is a quad, and point normals and face normals are aligned well enough on both primary and secondary sides (surface is not curving much locally), then a hex can be created in between the two end faces (assuming quads for side faces are OK).
+Weave the rest with pyramids / tetrahedrons.

 .. image:: images/weavy_algorithm_05.png

 5. Subdivision of cells next to boundary surfaces.
 Cells are cut to